Carbon-Arc/carbonarc-tutorials/README.md

 * Explore the insight ontology.
 * Explore the taxonomy ontology.

-### `platform`
-This directory contains the code that is explained in the Carbon Arc documentation Platform guides:
-* Explore the platform.

-### `framework`
-This directory contains the code that is explained in the Carbon Arc documentation Framework guides:

-* Explore the platform.
-* Build a simple framework.

 ### `data`
 This directory contains the code that is explained in the Carbon Arc documentation Data guides:

 * Explore the data.
-* Download data from the platform.
+* Download data and graphs from the platform.
-* Download data to Remote (S3, Azure, GCP examples).
+* Download data to Remote (S3 example).
-* Upload data to the platform.